Molecular Biology

 Yuelin Zhang

 Research Interests Sensing and defending against microbial infections is essential to the survival of multicellular organisms.
 Recognition of PAMPs (pathogen-associated molecular patterns) or effector proteins from pathogens by plant immune receptors leads to activation of downstream signaling cascades and plant resistance to pathogens at the infection site.
-Activation of local defense further induces a secondary […]
+Activation of local defense further induces a secondary immune response in the distal parts of plants termed systemic acquired resistance (SAR).
+Our research is focused on the following two areas.
+1. Signal Transduction Pathways downstream of Plant Immune ReceptorsIn plants, there are three main classes of immune receptors.
+The largest class encodes intracellular NB-LRR […]

 Quentin Cronk